Saraswati River: Rigvedic course

-Cemetery H, Late Harappan, OCP, Copper Hoard and Painted Grey ware sites in the area of Aryavarta and the riverbed of the Ghaggar Hagra.
+Cemetery H, Late Harappan, OCP, Copper Hoard and Painted Grey ware sites in the area of Aryavarta and the riverbed of the Ghaggar-Hakra.

 The Rigveda was composed during the latter part of the late Harappan period, and according to Shaffer, the reason for the predominance of the Saraswati in the Rigveda is the late Harappan (1900-1300 BCE) population shift eastwards to Haryana.

 Ghaggar-Hakra River

 The present Ghaggar-Hakra River is a seasonal river in India and Pakistan that flows only during the monsoon season, but satellite images in possession of the ISRO and ONGC have confirmed that the major course of a river ran through the present-day Ghaggar River.
 The supposed paleochannel of the Hakra is actually a paleochannel of the Sutlej, flowing into the Nara river bed, presently a delta channel c.q. paleochannel of the Indus River.
 At least 10,000 years ago, well before the rise of the Harappan civilization, the sutlej diverted its course, leaving the Ghaggar-Hakra as a monsoon-fed river.
 Early in the 2nd millennium BCE the monsoons diminished and the Ghaggar-Hakra fluvial system dried up, which affected the Harappan civilisation.